csongorb/growingstuff/booklets/00_blank/readme.md

 - I like the idea that my “design process” might just be “looking like I’m asleep”
 - Hope you’re well, say hi to the kids for me.
 - Excuse me while I push through the pain and write a quick post about something or other.
 - Jesper Juul says it’s not a game, my world is in ruins around me.
-But I’ve always kind of liked post-apocalyptic settings, so it’s okay?

 ## Quotes (old ideas)